1. Course Requirements and Advising

 - Think about your MA paper early and discuss ideas with faculty.
 Plan to have a draft of your MA paper completed by the end of the summer after your first year in the program.

 - There will be a meeting early in the fall semester devoted to questions about applying to PhD programs.
-First-year MA students are welcome, and encouraged, to attend this
+First-year MA students are welcome, and encouraged, to attend this session.

 7. Extended Master’s Fee and Fee Waivers